RafaRemote/oc_python_p02_market_analysis/readme.md

 python scrape.py category [arg2] [arg3]
 ```

-:exclamation: Use this command to scrape all the datas :exclamation:
+:exclamation: Use this command to scrape all the data :exclamation:
 you can still change 'yes' to 'no', to not download the images.

 ```